IV. Health Policy Reference Desk >> D. Health Policy Careers >> Internships (last updated 1.4.16)

 Public Health Law Program.
 This program offers internships to graduate students in law, public health, and related academic fields.
 Interns generally serve in the offices of the Public Health Law Program in Atlanta, Georgia, although other locations may be considered.

-The Office of Minority Health and Health Disparities (OMHD) offers summer internships or fellowships of varying lengths related to public health (in a variety of locations).
+The Minority Health offers summer internships or fellowships of varying lengths related to public health (in a variety of locations).

 Centers for Medicare and Medicaid Services.
 A complete listing of internship/student opportunities and their companion links are provided at the foregoing link.
 A non-exhaustive list of the key opportunities relating specifically to CMS include:

-2009 Summer Internship Program (SIP).
-This is a 12-week program for current students.
-The purpose of SIP is to enhance students’ knowledge about CMS programs, mission, vision and goals.
-Additionally, the program seeks to familiarize participants about Federal, State, and local health care programs serving underserved and uninsured populations.
+2016 Summer Internship Program (SIP).
+The 2016 CMS Summer Intern Program will be announced in early March 2016 via vacancy announcements posted to www.USAJobs.gov.
+This 12-week internship is designed for current students with an unweighted cumulative GPA of 3.0 or higher on a 4.0 scale.
+The purpose of the Summer Intern Program is to enhance students’ knowledge about CMS programs, mission, vision and goals; and seeks to familiarize participants about Federal, State, and local health care programs.

 Food and Drug Administration.
 The Office of Policy offers non-paid internships for interested undergraduate, graduate, and doctoral students.
 Past interns have had diverse educational interests, such as pharmacy, law, government, economics, and management.
 Our interns have worked on congressional hearings, drug importation investigations, novel disease outbreak issues, and briefings for senior agency officials.
 As an Office of Policy intern, you can expect to work on substantive projects, develop professional skills, and benefit from the personal attention of a mentor.
 All interns must: